PandemiaProject/pandemia/README.md

 while supporting a wide range of highly adaptable features.

-This software can be used by researchers looking to assess the impact of policy in the context of a public health emergency caused by an infection disease.
+This software can be used by researchers looking to assess the impact of policy in the context of a public health emergency caused by an infectious disease of humans.
 The disease could, for example, be a respiratory infectious disease spread by a coronavirus or an influenza virus.
-The emergence and re-emergence of infectious diseases threatens the health and wellbeing of people all over the world, and tools such as Pandemia can play a vital role in supporting pandemic preparedness and response.
+The emergence and re-emergence of infectious diseases threatens the health and well-being of people all over the world, and tools such as Pandemia can play a vital role in supporting pandemic preparedness and response.

 This document contains an overview of the model, a quickstart guide and information for